-- 8.1.2.1 McLaren Global Sport Solutions, Inc. shall conduct hearings in accordance with the procedures set forth on Appendix 2. - 8.1.2.4 Hearings held in connection with Events in respect to Athletes and other Persons who are subject to these Anti-Doping Rules may be conducted by an expedited process where permitted. - 8.1.2.5 WADA, the National Federation and the National Anti-Doping Organization of the Athlete or other Person may attend the hearing as observers.
+- 8.1.2.1 When IRONMAN sends a notice to an Athlete or other Person notifying themof a potential anti-doping rule violation, and the Athlete or other Person does not waive a hearing in accordance with Article 8.3.1 or Article 8.3.2, then the case shall be referred to the International Hearing Panel for hearing and adjudication, which shall be conducted in accordance with the principles described in Articles 8 and 9 of the International Standard for Results Management. - 8.1.2.2 Hearings held in connection with IRONMAN's Events shall be scheduled and completed within a reasonable time.
+During IRONMAN's Events, hearings may be conducted by an expedited process where permitted by an International Hearing Panel. - 8.1.2.3 WADA, the National Anti-Doping Organization and the National Federation of the Athlete or other Person may attend the hearing as observers.
 In any event, IRONMAN shall keep them fully apprised as to the status of pending cases and the result of all hearings.